-Despite its overall favorable record of growth, in the fiscal year ended June 30, 1997, CHK incurred a net loss of \$183 million primarily as a result of a \$236 million impairment of its oil and gas properties.
-The impairment was the result of its capitalized costs of oil and gas properties exceeding the estimated present value of future net revenue from CHK's proved reserves at June 30, 1997.
+Despite its overall favorable record of growth, in the fiscal year ended June 30, 1997 CHK incurred a net loss of \$183 million primarily as a result of a \$236 million impairment of its oil and gas properties.
+The impairment was the amount by which CHK's capitalized costs of oil and gas properties exceeded the estimated present value of future net revenue from CHK's proved reserves at June 30, 1997.

-In response to the fiscal 1997 loss, CHK has revised its fiscal 1998 business strategy.
-These revisions include slowing its exploration pace in the Louisiana Trend and concentrating its Louisiana Trend drilling activities in Masters Creek; utilizing more extensively 3-D seismic technology prior to conducting drilling operations; reducing the acquisition of additional unproven leasehold; and selectively acquiring proved reserves as a complement to its traditional strategy of developing reserves through the drillbit.
+In response to the fiscal 1997 loss, CHK significantly revised its fiscal 1998 business strategy.
+These revisions include slowing its exploration pace in the Louisiana Austin Chalk Trend ("Louisiana Trend") and concentrating its Louisiana Trend drilling activities in Masters Creek; utilizing more extensively 3-D seismic technology prior to conducting drilling operations; reducing the acquisition of additional unproven leasehold; and selectively acquiring proved reserves as a complement to its primary strategy of developing reserves through the drillbit.

-CHK's principal executive offices are located at 6100 North Western Avenue, Oklahoma City, Oklahoma 73118, and its telephone number at that location is (405) 848-8000.
+CHK's principal executive offices are located at 6100 North Western Avenue, Oklahoma City, Oklahoma 73118, and its telephone number at that location is $(405)\ 848-8000$.